21 Newborn Winter Essentials Every Parent Will Actually Use

 • Mittens

-In winter, a good rule of thumb is to dress your newborn in one extra layer than what you’re wearing.
+Indoors, a good guideline is to dress your newborn in one more layer than you’re wearing.

-For example, if you’re wearing a top and jumper, your newborn will likely need:
+For example, if you’re wearing a shirt and sweater, your baby may be comfortable in:

 • A sleepsuit